Datuk Sundra Rajoo Nadarajah

 Much celebrated Tamil scholar and community leader among the Indian and Sri Lankan communities, she is the founder of two community service organisations, ‘Tamil Valarchi Manram’ for Tamil Development and ‘SOMA’ for community development in Sydney.
 The prestigious awards for her contribution to the community and legal work in Australia

 Her literary awards include: ‘Women and Media’ – Outstanding book Award – Government of Tamilnadu – 1988 ‘Cyber Laws and Cyber Crimes’ – Abdul Kalam Award – SRM University – 2019.
 ‘Lord of Dance” – outstanding Non-Fiction book Award – South Asian Literary Association in 2019.

 Dr. Kabir Duggal

-Dr. Kabir Duggal is an attorney in Arnold and Porter's New York office focusing on international investment arbitration, international commercial arbitration, and public international law matters, serving both as arbitrator and counsel.
-Dr. Duggal is also a Lecturer-in-Law at Columbia Law School, an adjunct Professor at Fordham Law School and is a Course Director and Faculty Member for the Columbia Law School-Chartered Institute of Arbitrators Comprehensive Course on International Arbitration.
+Kabir is an attorney in the New York office of the law firm Arnold and Porter.
+His practice focuses on international investment arbitration, international commercial arbitration, and public international law, and he has served as both counsel and arbitrator.
+He is a Lecturer-in-Law at Columbia Law School, where he teaches International Investment Law and Arbitration and is a Course Director and Faculty Member for Columbia Law School’s Chartered Institute of Arbitrators Comprehensive Course on International Arbitration